 It also takes intention.
 We will never tend a garden, plucking weeds, fertilizing and pruning by accident.
 Now will we tend our souls without intention.
 We have to plan and purpose and even try different approaches sometimes to see what is best in our current season.

 In order to best serve you with various ideas towards this end, I am inviting fellow sojourners who love Jesus and His Word to share how they each are tending their souls by His Word in their current season of life.
 (So check back here soon!)
 May it offer a plan and purpose to pray through and may we make the time to tend our souls by His Word in this season.

 SO, how do you tend your soul by the Word of God in your current season?

 Looking for an intentional pause to lean into simple tending tools for your soul?
-Drop your email below and get a Tending Journal to begin tending your soul by the Word.
+Drop your email below and get a Tools for Tending your Soul to begin tending your soul by the Word.